 Given the large volume of rich geospatial data assets that the private and civil society sectors hold, it is increasingly likely that one of the key objectives for the public sector over the coming years will be to engage more closely with these sectors and to leverage their robust data to ensure that authoritative datasets are the best there is to offer, all while maximizing the value and use from these datasets for the public good.
 Cross-sectoral collaboration helps ensure that the public sector stays abreast of developments in geospatial information and ensure that key decisions are made using the best authoritative data available.
 Cross-sectoral collaboration may also serve as a failsafe in the event that a given entity, public or otherwise, is shut down or restructured, avoiding the loss of authoritative data that may otherwise result.
 Governance models are best served by promoting trust among users in the provision and management of authoritative data.
-Refer to UN-IGIF Strategic Pathway 7: Partnerships for more information on establishing cross-sector and interdisciplinary cooperation, coordination and collaboration, to UN-IGIF Strategic Pathway 9: Communication and Engagement for recommendations on how to identify and engage relevant stakeholders, and to UN-IGIF Strategic Pathway 4: Data for further insight and guidance on data custodianship.
+Refer to UN-IGIF Strategic Pathway 7: Partnerships for more information on establishing cross-sector and interdisciplinary cooperation, coordination and collaborations on how to identify and engage relevant stakeholders, and to UN-IGIF Strategic Pathway 4: Data for further insight and guidance on data custodianship.